FAR-Lab/Mobile_HRI_Lab_Hub/Lab3/Readme.md

 > <img src="Images/wheel_solder1.jpeg" width="300"/>

-### For every one
+### For everyone
 1. Take a hex key, and remove one of the wheels from your hoverboard.
 Clamp it down on the desk.
 The wheel should be **free** to spin, but the axle must be firmly clamped to the desk.

 > <img src="Images/disassemble_0.jpeg" width="300"/>
 > <img src="Images/disassemble_1.jpeg" width="405"/>

 2. Pick up your ODrive from the lab cart.
-Take a XT60 power cable (pay attention to the shape), insert it to ODrive and tighten it with a flathead screw driver.
+Take a XT60 power cable (pay attention to the shape), insert it to ODrive and tighten it with a [flathead](https://www.merriam-webster.com/dictionary/flathead%20screwdriver#:~:text=noun,its%20top%20compare%20phillips%20screwdriver) screw driver.
 Be careful with the polarity, **red wire connects to positive, black wire connects to negative.**

 > <img src="Images/odrive_0.jpeg" width="300"/>